College of Engineering Bhubaneswar: Courses offered

-It offers a three-year postgraduate degree program in MCA, two-year master's degree in MBA and a three-year B.Tech degree for diploma holders under a lateral entry scheme with the approval of AICTE New Delhi, recognised by the Govt. of Odisha and affiliated under Biju Patnaik University of Technology, Rourkela.
+It offers a three-year postgraduate degree program in MCA, a two-year master's degree in MBA and a three-year B.Tech degree for diploma holders under a lateral entry scheme with the approval of AICTE New Delhi, recognized by the Govt. of Odisha and affiliated under Biju Patnaik University of Technology, Rourkela.

 Admission procedure

 Admission to the undergraduate B.Tech program:Students are admitted through the OJEE/ Joint Entrance Examination (JEE MAINS) national level entrance test.
 There is a provision of lateral entry of 20% of the sanctioned intake for diploma holders directly to the third semester in their branch of study as per the BPUT guidelines.

 Admission to the postgraduate M.Tech program:The students for postgraduate courses in M.Tech are admitted through their GATE and PGA scores and OJEE rank.

 Admission to the postgraduate MCA and MBA program:The students for postgraduate courses in MCA are admitted through the OJEE, national level entrance examination.
 Students of MBA can also be admitted through CAT/MAT/XAT/C-MAT/AIMA/OJEE scores, which are another national level entrance examination.